evolvewithevan/auto-annotated-portfolio/content/pages/projects/project-three.md

 Needless to say I learned my lesson that day, Old shit is awesome!

-***Thank you for reading the write-up for one of my old projects!
-If you enjoyed that one you may enjoy one of my other stories shown below!***
+*\<sub>Thank you for reading the write-up for one of my old projects!
+If you enjoyed that one you may enjoy one of my other stories shown below!\</sub>*